vnpranav/DI_Hackathon_2/README.md

     Model Training: A Random Forest classifier is used to predict if a customer will subscribe (y).
     Clustering: K-Means clustering segments customers into groups.
     Recommendation: Based on the cluster, a tailored marketing strategy is recommended.

+    StandardScaler: Standardizes the feature matrix (X) by removing the mean and scaling to unit variance.
+This step is important before applying K-Means clustering. kmeans.fit_predict(X_scaled): Applies the K-Means algorithm to the standardized data and assigns each data point to one of the 5 clusters (n_clusters=5).
+The resulting cluster labels are stored in clusters.